pwang00/pietcc/Compiler.md

 }
 ```

-The RC stuff is just so we don't have to clone the contents of the ColorBlock every time we want to insert into the map, but admittedly this is really ugly and probably not at all a good practice so I'll see if I can think of a better solution.

 In a `Node`:
 * `label` is a string consisting of `{current color}_{minimum block row}_{minimum block col}`.
 This is done because our adjacencies are stored in a hashset using the label as a hash for efficiency, so we don't want to double-store blocks that have identical regions but different labels.
 * `lightness` stores the current color